SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

 2) If available to you, you have accessed an on-premise ABAP system using ADT.
 It is assumed that the latest ABAP release is available.

-    a)  Check API Status information
+    a)  Checking API Status information
     - Choose `CTRL + SHIFT + A` to open the search in ADT.
 Search the class `CL_ABAP_RANDOM_INT`.
 Once you have opened the class, check the *Properties* tab and find the API status information.

-    b) Create an example class
+    b) Creating an example class
     - Create a global class and insert the code from above.
 Depending on the name of the class you created, replace the class name in the snippet.
+     For the example class created, check the information in the *Properties* tab.
+Choose *General*.
+The *ABAP Language Version* is maintained as *Standard ABAP*:
+     ![Standard ABAP](./files/standard.png)
-    - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. change the `SELECT` and  `READ REPORT` statements.
+    - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. remove the statements using objects starting with `Z...`.
 You should not see any syntax errors.
 Activate the class.
     - Run the class with *F9*.
 The code should have been processed up to the `BREAK-POINT` statement and the debugger should have started.
 You may want to check the content of the variables in the debugger.
 Choose *Terminate* to exit the debugger.
-    - So, unlike in the case of ABAP Cloud above, the code should not cause any problems (other than the fact that it does not make a lot of sense).
+    - So, unlike in the case of ABAP Cloud above, you should be able to activate and run the code (which does not represent a meaningful code example).
-    - For the example class created, check the information in the *Properties* tab.
-Choose *General*.
-The *ABAP Language Version* is maintained as *Standard ABAP*:
-     ![Standard ABAP](./files/standard.png)

-    c) Verify that your code in classic ABAP is cloud-ready
+    c) Verifying cloud-readiness of your code in classic ABAP
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab.
      - Verifying if your code is cloud-ready
        - You can use ATC check variant `ABAP_CLOUD_READINESS` for this purpose.
        - For example, in your class, right-click and choose *Run As* → *4 ABAP Test Cockpit With...*.
 Enter `ABAP_CLOUD_READINESS` in the pop-up window and choose *Ok*.
 The ATC check run is started.
        - As a result of the ATC check run (note that it may take a while to complete), the *ATC Problems* tab in ADT should display results.
 In this case, these are the errors and warnings mentioned above, indicating that the code is not cloud-ready in various places.
 Double-click on the findings for more detailed information.

-    d) Develop in classic ABAP in a cloud-ready manner
+    d) Cloud-ready development in classic ABAP
      - You have walked through b), created a class, inserted the code from above, and activated the class.
 The *ABAP Language Version* is maintained as *Standard ABAP* in the *Properties* tab under *General*.
-     - Suppose you want to develop in a cloud-ready manner and use ABAP for Cloud Development, i.e. the restricted ABAP language version, in classic ABAP (e.g. an on-premise ABAP system that allows the unrestricted ABAP language version).
+     - Suppose you want to do cloud-ready development and use ABAP for Cloud Development, i.e. the restricted ABAP language version, in classic ABAP (e.g. an on-premise ABAP system that allows the unrestricted ABAP language version).
      - Open the *Properties* tab and choose *General* for this purpose.
      - Choose the *Edit...* button to the right of the *ABAP Language Version* property.
      - Select *ABAP for Cloud Development* in the pop-up window and choose *Ok*.